Ian Watson (Chair)

 John and his wife Bela had provided funding for our work at GASP for several years before he joined the GASP Board in February 2018.
 He presented an award at our second Awards event at McLaren in 2015, in his capacity as Chairman of both ExxonMobil International and the International Association of Oil and Gas Producers.
 Now retired from those roles, his strategic experience in the global oil industry and his engineering interests are a great fit for GASP – he built a Caterham 7 in his garage, where he’s now working on a plane!

 Ian is an Automotive Engineer who once rebuilt a Mini engine on his mother’s kitchen table.
-He has been in the car industry ever since graduation 25 years ago.
-His career has spanned Engineering, Business Strategy, Sales and Marketing for Ford, Nissan, and lately as Global Head of Product Management at McLaren.
+He has been in the car industry ever since graduation 3 decades ago.
+His career has spanned Engineering, Business Strategy, Sales and Marketing for companies as wide as Ford, Nissan, McLaren and EV start ups.
 He returned to England after 17 years abroad having experienced life in Germany, China and Switzerland and has made Guildford home with his wife and daughter.
 A self-confessed petrolhead, GASP gives him chance to use professional skills to pass on enthusiasm and knowledge to the next generation.

 Stephen is a solicitor and partner in the City of London based international law firm Holman Fenwick Willan LLP.
 He has an international practice representing principally clients involved in the shipping industry.
 Stephen was brought up in Surrey and has lived in the Guildford area since 1988 following his return from Hong Kong.
 He is an active oarsman and a licensed British Rowing umpire, and is happy to bring his interests and skillsets to further the work of GASP.